Babes in Toyland (band): 2014–2020: Reunion, tour and second breakup

 In an interview with Lancer Radio at Pasadena College on July 26, 2014, Kat Bjelland and Maureen Herman confirmed that they were getting back together to write new material and play shows.
 They played their first reunion show in Pioneertown, California at Pappy And Harriet's Pioneertown Palace on February 10, 2015.
 They played their second show at The Roxy Theatre in Los Angeles, California on February 12, 2015.
-They were introduced by Tom Morello of Rage Against the Machine who recalled on his experiences performing with the band at Lollapalooza in 1993.
+They were introduced by Tom Morello of Rage Against the Machine, who recalled his experiences performing with the band at Lollapalooza in 1993.
 The show's other celebrity guests included Patty Schemel, Eric Erlandson, Brody Dalle, and Donita Sparks.

 The band embarked on an international tour in May 2015, beginning with shows in England, Scotland, Spain, and Italy, followed by a North American tour, which included performances at Seattle's Bumbershoot festival and the Montreal Pop festival.
 In Minneapolis, where the band formed, the trio played on the Walker Art Center's lawn for the two-day Rock the Garden festival, June 20–21, 2015.

 In August 2015, midway through the band's tour, bassist Herman was fired from the band, for originally unspecified reasons, and replaced with Clara Salyer.
 In December 2015, Herman claimed the reason she had been asked to leave the band was due to an article she had written for the website Boing Boing on the sexual assault of Runaways bassist Jackie Fox by manager Kim Fowley in 1975 and Joan Jett's denial of having witnessed it.
-Herman stated that because of Barbero's business connections with Jett–namely Barbero producing an album for a band under Jett's record label, Blackheart Records–Herman was kicked out of the band.
+Herman stated that because of Barbero's business connections with Jett—namely Barbero producing an album for a band under Jett's record label, Blackheart Records—Herman was kicked out of the band.
 Barbero responded in a subsequent interview:

 It’s just really fucked up.
 Kat and I have not said a bad word about her, and we wish her the best.
 It just makes me really sad, because we have so much history together.
 It’s honestly not what we wanted to happen.
 Do you think we wanted to fire our bass player?
 It’s not a fun thing to do.
-Two months before we let her go, Kat and I were so upset we couldn’t eat, we couldn’t sleep–we really didn’t want to do it, but we didn’t have any other choice.
+Two months before we let her go, Kat and I were so upset we couldn’t eat, we couldn’t sleep—we really didn’t want to do it, but we didn’t have any other choice.
 There are many, many, many reasons, but of course she’s making it so it’s our deal, like she did nothing wrong at all.
 Time heals all, but I don’t think there’s enough time for this one.

 Babes In Toyland played their final show and broke up again in 2017.
 In May 2020, speaking on the podcast Conan Neutron's Protonic Reversal, Lori Barbero said that there was very little chance of future reunions from the band.